Ard3ny/velero-backup-notifications/README.md

 ## Disclaimer
-This repository is a fork originally created from [vitobotta](https://github.com/vitobotta/velero-notifications).
-Later [wout-o](https://github.com/wout-o/velero-notifications) added feature for discord webhooks.
+This repository is a fork originally created project by [andagabr](https://github.com/andragabr/velero-backup-notification).
+Later [vitobotta](https://github.com/vitobotta/velero-notifications) rewrite the code in Crystal.
+And finally [wout-o](https://github.com/wout-o/velero-notifications) added feature for discord webhooks.

 # velero-notifications
 This is a simple Kubernetes controller written in Crystal that sends Email/Slack/Discord/webhook notifications when backups are performed by [Velero](https://velero.io/) in a [Kubernetes](https://kubernetes.io/) cluster.